 2. Self-Love – Create an inner environment of safety and kindness.
 This fills the void in a way nothing external can.

 3. Self-Discovery – Remember who you are beneath roles, conditioning, and expectations.
-This is where you begin to name what’s been missing.
+This is where you begin to shift the patterns that are no longer serving you.

 4. Self-Expression – Live in alignment with your soul’s truth, even when it’s uncomfortable.
 This is how you bring meaning and vitality back into your life.

-The young woman I worked with left our session with a new perspective.
+The young woman I worked with grew a steady, compassionate relationship with herself.
 She no longer saw her experience as a personal flaw or a purely medical condition.
-She began to recognize it as her soul asking her to slow down, look inward, and reconnect.
+She began to recognize it as an invitation asking her to slow down, look inward, and reconnect.

-Over time, she made small but powerful shifts — setting boundaries, listening to her intuition, and making choices that honored her needs.
+Over time, she made small but powerful shifts like setting boundaries, listening to her intuition, and making choices that honored her needs.
 She began to feel lighter, clearer, and more alive.
+From that place, her health, relationships and sense of purpose began to flourish.